 I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
 Bulwell is where the house is located.
 What do you suggest?

-Flying freeholds in Bulwell are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Bulwell you must be sure that your lawyer goes through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Bulwell are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Bulwell you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Bulwell may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.